-During monsoon season when the paddy fields are lush green and brimming with rain water there’s one species that is overpowered with lust.
-Monsoon is a mating season and like the saying goes Sawan ke andhe ko sab hara hi hara nazar aata hai (One who goes blind in spring, sees the only greenery all around) likewise the only thing that matters to frogs in this season is their sky high libido.
-Putting aside the fear of their life they come out bouncing and croaking at midnight to find the right someone to cozy up with for the night or for whatever time they can coax their partners.
-While many fulfill their desire, others become a delicacy on someone’s plate.
+During monsoon season when the paddy fields are lush green and brimming with rainwater there’s one species that is overpowered with lust.
+Monsoon is a mating season and as the saying goes Sawan ke andhe ko sab hara hi hara nazar aata hai (One who goes blind in spring, sees the only greenery all around) likewise the only thing that matters to frogs in this season is their sky-high libido.
+Putting aside the fear of their life they come out bouncing and croaking at midnight to find the right someone to cosy up with for the night or for whatever time they can coax their partners.
+While many fulfil their desire, others become a delicacy on someone’s plate.

 When the world sleeps the local boys go out on their midnight adventure.
 But to master the art of Midnight Frog Hunting they have to patiently play the wait-n-watch game and pounce like a tiger when the right time arrives.
-To kill time they organize bonfires singing local Goan songs and guzzling down loads of beer and feni.
+To kill time they organize bonfires singing local Goan songs and guzzling downloads of beer and feni.
 Secrets are shared and bro bonding is strengthened during these midnight adventures.
 And once the frogs are out the group hunts them down in unison.
-Although, Frog Hunting has been banned in Goa under the Wildlife Protection Act of 1972, the midnight adventure essence is still intact.
-The boys still venture out at midnight but they no more hunt down the frogs.
-They have developed other interests, which I’ll share in another post.

 GET ‘LIMITED PERIOD’ DARSHAN OF SEASONAL WATERFALLS